devangnegandhi/globalize-express/README.md

 2. It then looks for a  cookie with the name `lang` in the browser cookie that was sent back (if you have configured cookies)
 3. Finally, it auto-detects the client browser locale based on the `accept-language` header property.

-Depending on what was found first, it uses that as its locale to returns appropriate strings.
+Depending on what was found first, it uses that as its locale to return appropriate strings.